-Test teams often face ongoing challenges of how to test an application appropriately within the tight deadlines.
+Test teams often face ongoing challenges of how to test an application appropriately within tight deadlines.

-Under such circumstances, Exhaustive Testing proves impractical by creating challenges such as a large number of Test Script to execute, how to prioritize the scripts, human error, and fatigue in case of too many scripts being executed by the same person, etc.
+Under such circumstances, Exhaustive Testing proves impractical by creating challenges such as a large number of Test scripts to execute, how to prioritize the scripts, human error, fatigue in case of too many scripts being executed by the same person, etc.

 Thus in order to face such challenges, Applied Statistics is used in the process of testing an application.
 This, in turn, helps to execute a wider range of test scripts without compromising the quality and efficiency of the test.

 One of the most important Applied Statistics techniques is the Orthogonal Array Testing technique which will be discussed in detail in this article.
 At the end of this article, the reader will have a clear understanding of the implementation of Orthogonal Array Testing in their own application along with its advantages and application technique.

 The orthogonal Array Testing technique is a statistical approach for testing pair-wise interactions.
 Most of the defects which I have observed are caused due to interaction and integration.

 This interaction or integration can be within different objects, elements, options on a screen of the application, or configuration settings in a file.
 Such a combination of objects and elements results in the functioning of the application.

 It is obvious that some of the combinations are missed to test which thereby results in insufficient tests.
 Hence in order to cover the entire functionality in the testing scope with the correct amount of combinations to be tested, Orthogonal Array Testing is used.

 This is a Combinational Test Technique that ensures that the complete functionality of an application is tested with a limited and proportionate amount of combinations under test without compromising on the quality of testing.